 GeneCards Summary for YES1 Gene

 YES1 (YES Proto-Oncogene 1, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with YES1 include megaesophagus and sarcoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is LYN.
+Diseases associated with YES1 include Sarcoma and Megaesophagus.
+Among its related pathways are RET signaling and Adherens junction.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is SRC.

 Non-receptor protein tyrosine kinase that is involved in the regulation of cell growth and survival, apoptosis, cell-cell adhesion, cytoskeleton remodeling, and differentiation.
 Stimulation by receptor tyrosine kinases (RTKs) including EGRF, PDGFR, CSF1R and FGFR leads to recruitment of YES1 to the phosphorylated receptor, and activation and phosphorylation of downstream substrates.
 Upon EGFR activation, promotes the phosphorylation of PARD3 to favor epithelial tight junction assembly.
 Participates in the phosphorylation of specific junctional components such as CTNND1 by stimulating the FYN and FER tyrosine kinases at cell-cell contacts.
 Upon T-cell stimulation by CXCL12, phosphorylates collapsin response mediator protein 2/DPYSL2 and induces T-cell migration.
 Participates in CD95L/FASLG signaling pathway and mediates AKT-mediated cell migration.
 Plays a role in cell cycle progression by phosphorylating the cyclin-dependent kinase 4/CDK4 thus regulating the G1 phase.
 Also involved in G2/M progression and cytokinesis.